paul-uA/Coding-PAL-s/README.md

 # Coding-PAL-s
 ## About out Website
 All about our Dogs and us on our coding Journey.
-This website

 ## Wireframe
 ![](pictures/wireFrameCodingPal.png)